yamil-issa/business-card-generator/README.md

 3. Run `npm run dev` to start the development server.
 4. Open a browser and navigate to http://localhost:5173 to view the app.

-Once the app is running, you can select a color palette by clicking on the color picker, fill out the form with your business card information, and upload a logo if desired.
+Once the app is running, you can choose from four different models and you can select a color palette by clicking on the color picker, fill out the form with your business card information, and upload a logo if desired.
 The app will generate a preview of your business card in real-time as you fill out the form.
+Once you have created you business card you can download it as a PDF file